ScottWales/aus2200-training/setup.md

  * [`zz93`](https://my.nci.org.au/mancini/project/zz93): ERA5-land mirror
  * [`nf33`](https://my.nci.org.au/mancini/project/nf33): ACCESS-NRI Training (compute resources for the training event)

 Cylc at NCI is managed centrally, see [NCI's documentation](https://opus.nci.org.au/display/DAE/UK+Met+Office+Environment+on+NCI) for instructions on setting it up.
-Contact help@nci.org.au for assistance.
+Contact help@nci.org.au for assistance with using Cylc or the ARE platform.
+If you have trouble with the model itself you can ask questions on the [ACCESS Hive Forum](https://forum.access-hive.org.au/latest)